albertkjoller/QuotesNMovies/index.md

 <h2> A movie's legacy - how did we respond? </h2>

+The income from ticket sales related to movies are not the only factor for determining the success of a movie - the public opinion on the quality of the movie should also be regarded as an important factor!
+In other words; there are more to a movie's legacy than it's box office sales.

+A good starting point for finding out how movies have been perceived is the [Internet Movie Database (IMDb)](https://www.imdb.com/).
+On IMDb, a wide range of meta-data is connected to movies - for instance, the cast of movies, production company, etc..
+In regards to the legacy of movies it is especially interesting to have a look at the user and critics ratings of movies.

 ###Comment: I think something summary about IMDb data would be nice!
 <img src="./assets/images/movie.png" width="200" />

-###Sugestion: General introduction to IMDb ratings!
-Summary plots etc.
-Then continue to the sentiment score --> should we include a temporal aspect here or is it stupid for the story?

-###Conc: Sentiment scores do seem (from a first sight) to be comparable to the other metrics.
+###Conc: Sentiment scores do seem (with a first glampse at the data) to be comparable to the other metrics.
 However, it is not
 	observed to be the case that the sentiment scores agree with either critics or users when investigating the selected movie series.
 	We see that it resembles even more the combined user/critic score but is still not significant.
 	Critics and users do not agreee either - thus the sentiment COULD be a valid approach for legacy